typingduck/barn/README.md

 ### Collector

-The destination for `barn-agent` doesn't do a lot.
-In fact, the current implementation is just a `rsync` daemon (so `barn-agent` is only little more than a clever way to invoke `rsync`).
+The destination for `barn-harvester-agent` doesn't do a lot.
+In fact, the current implementation is just a `rsync` daemon (so `barn-harvester-agent` is only little more than a clever way to invoke `rsync`).
 We also provide some script to keep a slave `rsync` server in sync (failover of the producers is not automatic).

-### Haystacker
+### Barn Baler

 The collector node is assumed to be just a single machine, thus with limited disk space.
 So ultimately we want our data to be archived in distributed storage -- we use HDFS.
-Since importing data into HDFS in a reliable, fault-tolerant way is a bit of a hairy thing, we provide `haystacker`, which exploits the `Tai64` timestamps `svlogd` uses to name rotated logfiles to provide idempotent, block-optimizing writes to HDFS.
+Since importing data into HDFS in a reliable, fault-tolerant way is a bit of a hairy thing, we provide `baler`, which exploits the `Tai64` timestamps `svlogd` uses to name rotated logfiles to provide idempotent, block-optimizing writes to HDFS.